The work starts before the first sketch.

-Hey, I’m Scott Hofford
+Hey, I'm Scott.

 Scott Hofford sketching in notebook against vibrant geometric mural background

 I take a different approach.
-Every project combines strategic thinking with actual craft—hand-drawn elements, custom illustrations, research-driven design decisions.
-Not because "imperfect is authentic" (that's a cliche), but because custom work solves specific problems that templates can't.
+Every project combines strategic thinking with actual craft: hand-drawn elements, custom illustrations, research-driven design decisions.
+Not because "imperfect is authentic" (that's a cliché), but because custom work solves specific problems that templates can't.

 A young man wearing a black graphic T-shirt featuring various tattoo-style illustrations, standing on a city street with graffiti art visible in the background.